gywreb/covid_app/README.md

-# Covid Dashboard
+# COVILIVE

-A Live Update App about Covid 19
+A React App provides newest informations about COVID-19

 - Install: